This post may contain affiliate links from which i can earn a commission

 If you are using raw beets it is best to use a high speed blender such as a vitamix or nutribullet to make sure that the flesh is pulverised well enough to drink.
 I love, love, love my magic nutribullet.
 I use the vitamix if I am making a larger quantity.

 For softer ingredients I recommend a stick blender.
 They are super quick and efficient and there is not much to clean up afterwards.
-I use mine a lot for all sorts of things.
+I use mine for all sorts of things.

 Keep the skin on to get all that lovely goodness that is usually just under the skin.
 Just make sure to give them a good scrub.
 Of course if they are a bit mangy, peel them but if you are choosing beets in season (and you should be) that shouldn’t be a problem.